flukejones/asusctl/README.md

 $ systemctl daemon-reload && systemctl restart asusd
 ```

 You may also need to activate the service for debian install.
-If running Pop!_OS, I suggest disabling `system76-power`
+If running Pop!_OS, I suggest disabling `system76-power` gnome-shell extension and systemd service.
-gnome-shell extension, or at least limiting use of the power-management parts as `asusd` lets you set the same things
-(one or the other will overwrite pstates).
-I will create a shell extension at some point similar to system76, but using
-the asusd parts.
-It is safe to leave `system76-power.service` enabled and use for switching between graphics modes.

 ## Uninstalling

-Run `sudo make uninstall` in the source repo, and remove `/etc/asusd.conf`.
+Run `sudo make uninstall` in the source repo, and remove `/etc/asusd/`.

 ## Updating

-Occasionally you need to remove `/etc/asusd.conf` and restart the daemon to create a new one.
-You *can* back up the old
-one and copy settings back over (then restart daemon again).
+If there has been a config file format change your config will be overwritten.
+This will
+become less of an issue once the feature set is nailed down.
+Work is happening to enable
+parsing of older configs and transferring settings to new.

 # Usage

 **NOTE!
 Fan mode toggling requires a newer kernel**.
-I'm unsure when the patches required for it got merged - I've
+I'm unsure when the patches
-tested with the 5.6.6 kernel and above only.
+required for it got merged - I've tested with the 5.6.6 kernel and above only.
 To see if the fan-mode changed cat either:

 - `cat /sys/devices/platform/asus-nb-wmi/throttle_thermal_policy` or
 - `cat /sys/devices/platform/asus-nb-wmi/fan_boost_mode`

 The numbers are 0 = Normal/Balanced, 1 = Boost, 2 = Silent.

 Running the program as a daemon manually will require root.
-Standard (non-daemon) mode expects to be communicating with
+Standard (non-daemon)
-the daemon mode over dbus.
+mode expects to be communicating with the daemon mode over dbus.

 Commands are given by: